ahmed1293/aajm_list/README.md

 ## TODO

 - Get rid of modal hell.
-- Create services and pass them as props.
-- Not so happy with all tests.
 - Move frontend outside of Django (maybe).

 Frontend: React and Bulma CSS.
 Tested with Jest and React Testing Library.